johnbejarano/RepData_PeerAssessment1/PA1_template.md

 stepdata <- read.csv("activity\\activity.csv")
 ```

 First, we'll convert the dates to an actual datetime data type.
 Then, we'll deal with the time of day.
 This data is organized in five-minute intervals.
 That is, each five minutes, there is one row of data indicating the number of steps taken over the previous five minutes.
-The date is kept the "date" column, and the time of day is kept in the "interval" column.
+The date is kept in the "date" column, and the time of day is kept in the "interval" column.

 However, the time of day is stored as an integer of the form, *hhmm*, with no leading zeroes.
 Thus 12:05am is stored as 5, while 2:30pm is stored as 1430.
 This presents a hazard.
-If we treat these integer values for the time of day as is, then when plotting, all of the intervals between fifty-five minutes past the hour, and the top of the hour will appear to be 45 minutes long relative to all of the other five minute intervals.
+If we treat these integer values for the time of day *as is*, then when plotting, all of the intervals between fifty-five minutes past the hour, and the top of the hour will appear to be forty-five minutes long relative to all of the other five minute intervals.
 These timestamps will need to be processed to make them more useful in the analysis.

 ```r